epsagon/epsagon-node/README.md

 });
 ```

-The `ignoredKeys` property can contain strings (will perform a lose match, so that `First Name` also matches `first_name`), regular expressions, and predicate functions.
+The `ignoredKeys` property can contain strings (will perform a loose match, so that `First Name` also matches `first_name`), regular expressions, and predicate functions.
-Also you can set `urlPatternsToIgnore` to ignore HTTP calls to specific domains.
+Also, you can set `urlPatternsToIgnore` to ignore HTTP calls to specific domains.

 ### Ignore Endpoints